Widen the Circle

-Diversity – The Church must be a place that reflects the community around us and the Kingdom of God.
+Diversity – Our church is a place that reflects our community and the kingdom of God.

 The original Pepper Pike location of Garfield Memorial Church sits on a historic traffic circle named “Lander Circle” just 2 miles east of I-271 on Chagrin Blvd.
 In 1929, what was then, “Orange Church” had dwindled to only 8 active members.